CoherentStructures/CoherentStructures.jl/docs/src/api.md

 CoherentStructures.gridContext
 ```
 #### Irregular grids
-The constructors for `CoherentStructures.gridContext`, including one for irregular delaunay grids, are not exported by default, the documentation is available through the REPL:
+The constructors for `CoherentStructures.gridContext`, including one for irregular Delaunay grids, are not exported by default, the documentation is available through the REPL:

 ``` #TODO: add @docs here once it works
 help?> (::Type{CoherentStructures.gridContext{2}})